itsLucien/itsLucien.github.io/index.markdown

 layout: home
 title: Home
 ---
-## Hi!
+## Home
-Welcome to my site.
+Welcome to my site!
 Here I share my thoughts on my technical work and some internal ramblings of my personal hobbies, namely tabletop roleplaying games and reading speculative fiction (science fiction & fantasy).

 Some personal projects of mine are brushing up on my C++ knowledge, learning new languages such as Rust, and continuing to learn more about Linux/Unix based operating systems and making shell scripts, mainly in Bash.